wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/gradlew-tasks.rst

 ``./gradlew $TOOL$Install`` - Installs the tool ``$TOOL$`` (Replace ``$TOOL$`` with the name of the tool.
 IE, Glass, Shuffleboard, etc)

 ``./gradlew InstallAllTools`` - Installs all available tools.
-This excludes the development environment such as VSCode.
+This excludes the development environment such as VS Code.
 It's the users requirement to ensure the required dependencies (Java) is installed.
 Only recommended for advanced users!

 ``./gradlew riolog`` - Runs a console displaying output from the default roboRIO (roborio)